Woman stabbed multiple times outside Raleigh Food Lion

-RALEIGH (WTVD) --Police looking for the suspect accused of stabbing a woman multiples time outside of a Raleigh Food Lion.
+RALEIGH, NC (WTVD) --Police looking for the suspect accused of stabbing a woman multiples time outside of a Raleigh Food Lion.

-Officers said the incident happened just before 6:30 Thursday night at the store located in the shopping center at 1100 North Raleigh Blvd.
+Officers said the incident happened just before 6:30 Thursday night at the store located in the shopping center at 1100 N. Raleigh Blvd.

 When they arrived, they found 36-year-old Alma Delia Contreras Martinez had sustained several stab wounds.